 In this proejct we are investigating the hypothesis that spruce (Picea abies L. Karst.) survived at northern latitudes in Scandinavia during the last ice age - the glacial survival hypothesis.
 We use qPCR to screen sediments from northern Europe to investigate where spruce may have been present during cold periods, and how populations moved after the ice melted.

 A good explanation for how spruce moved in the past is important for guiding forecasts for tree movements in the future and we hope this information will be useful for researchers modeling species distributions in relation to anticipated climate changes.
 Our results can also help other researchers to understand the ecology of cold tolerant species and identify genetic genetic resources important for forest breeders who are interested in provenances with traits related to flexibility to changing climatic conditions.

-Styrax officinalis is an Eurasian species with highly fragmented distribution in the Mediterranean regions with core range in the Aegeo-Anatolian districts, reaching Italy and the Near East.
+Styrax officinalis is an Eurasian species with highly fragmented distribution in the Mediterranean regions and with a core range in the Aegeo-Anatolian districts, reaching Italy and the Near East.
 Populations in Italy have long been considered a human import from classic times, due to its very restricted local range close to Rome and the overall scanty and isolated populations occuring in this areas.
-In order to reconstruct patterns of geographical differentiation and demographic history of the italian populations we use using genome-wide sequencing markers and analyze population structure in samples selected from the whole range in the Mediterranean regions, from Italy to Lebanon and Provence.
+In order to reconstruct patterns of geographical differentiation and demographic history of the italian populations we use using genome-wide sequencing markers and analyze population structure in samples selected from the Mediterranean ranger, from Italy to Lebanon and Provence.
 Our results support relictuality of the Italian populations rather than import all over the western European range of the species.